eric-muchiri/my-python/06lists/Readme.md

 ## list comprehension

-Different from looping - We can doitin a single line
+Different from looping - We can do it in a single line